 - Performance management practices are focused on personnel and the organization

-- Focus in on sustaining momentum and renewal, especially to avoid entrenching in bureaucracy
+- Focus on sustaining momentum and renewal, especially to avoid entrenching in bureaucracy

-- Focus is also on creativity and innovation – sometimes to start new ventures, that start new life cycles themselves
+- The focus is also on creativity and innovation – sometimes to start new ventures, that start new life cycles themselves

 - Management priorities are especially on succession planning and risk management